 Another piece of advice is to have your deposit ready in the form of a certified cheque or bank draft.

 As I state in my interview with The Star:

 This helps get sellers “excited” about the offer, because if they accept the offer the cheque will be deposited to the brokerage account “and they’ll be able to have a firm deal…”

-By doing these two things, foreign investors can gain an edge over local buyers!
+By doing these things, expats, returning Canadians, international students and temporary foreign workers can gain an edge over local buyers!

 But the right real estate agent can make the process far easier and less stressful.